practicalli/clojure/simple-projects/encode-decode/rna-dna.md

 > This project was inspired by the RNA Transcription exercise on Exercism.io.
 Related exercises include Nucleotide Count and Hamming.

 ## Create a project
-The project is part of the [Exercism.io Clojure track](/coding-challenges/exercism/rna-transcription.html) and a project can be downloaded via the Exercsim command line tool.
+The project is part of the [Exercism.io Clojure track](/coding-challenges/exercism/rna-transcription.html) and a project can be downloaded via the Exercisim command line tool.

 Alternatively, use [Clojure CLI tools and clj-new]({{ book.P9IClojureDepsEdnInstall }}) to create a new Clojure project.